-All Contractors' executives shall be responsible for maintaining a current inventory of all portable devices and portable media in their program.
+- All Contractors' executives shall be responsible for maintaining a current inventory of all portable devices and portable media in their program. - o All Contractors' electronic devices shall be password protected. - All client data transported on any portable device or media shall be encrypted and/or password protected. - o Portable devices or portable media shall not be used for routine storage of client data. - o For any privacy incident (e.g., lost or stolen laptop, client files/records accessed, etc.)

-- 1. All Contractors' electronic devices shall be password protected. - 2.
-All client data transported on any portable device or media shall be encrypted and/or password protected. - 3.
-Portable devices or portable media shall not be used for routine storage of client data. - 4.
-For any privacy incident (e.g., lost or stolen laptop, client files/records accessed, etc.) refer to Serious Incident Reporting to Quality Improvement Unit procedures.
+refer to Serious Incident Reporting to Quality Assurance Unit procedures.